 You have your hands full with maintaining your dental practice.
-Balancing the business and medical aspects of your dental practice takes quite a bit of effort.
+Balancing the business and medical aspects of your practice takes quite a bit of effort.
 That is why this guide suggests 23 basic marketing strategies you can implement at any time.
-Finding new patients for your dental practice allows it to thrive.
+Finding new customers for your practice allows it to thrive.
 But where do you begin?

-Search engine optimization, or SEO, is the strategy used to lead potential customers to your website.
+Search engine optimization, or SEO, is the strategy used to lead a potential customer to your website.
 When a person searches on Google, your dental practice will need to show up to be clicked on.
-Make sure the text and content on your website matches what people are searching for.
+Make sure the text and content on your website development match what people are searching for.
 For example, if someone is looking for a dentist in your area, make sure your website lists your address, services, and business hours.

-Google Ads runs on a pay-per-click model, which means you will only be charged if someone clicks on your ad.
+Google Advertising runs on a PPC, or pay-per-click model, which means you will only be charged if someone clicks on your ad.
 This is an excellent, cost-effective way to guarantee you are not overspending without results.
 You will customize your ad to include your business and contact information, any promotions or offers you like, call to action, Keywords, etc. This will help new clients find your dentist’s office when they go on Google.
 Further information about Google Ads can be found here.

 Write blog posts to show off your expert dental knowledge.
 Your posts will allow potential new patients to feel more comfortable knowing they are visiting a professional.
 The blog posts can be about common procedures, frequently asked questions, or new dental innovations, any new information they should know about.
 These blog posts will also help out your SEO.
 This means that whatever you write about has a chance to show up in search results.
-It is a great way to increase your digital presence and direct new clients to your page.
+It is a great way to grow your digital presence and direct new clients to your page.

 Need to create some blog content?